 It is important that your circulation and body functions return to normal after your surgery.
 You can help these processes by moving around, sitting up in a chair, and even walking, as indicated by your surgeon and healthcare team.

 Your incision area will be cleaned and properly dressed after surgery.
-Before you leave the hospital, someone from our healthcare team will show you how to provide care for the area.
+Before you leave the hospital, a healthcare team member will show you how to provide care for the area.
 Be sure you understand the instruction sheet you are given.